I Saved Myself with a Potion!: Manga

 A manga adaptation illustrated by Tobe began serialization on Shufunotomo's Hero Comics manga website on September 29, 2023.

 Anime

 A "light anime" television series adaptation was announced on July 31, 2025.
 It is produced by AnimationID, animated by Imagica Infos and Imageworks Studio and directed by Mikiko Furukawa, with bermei.inazawa composing the music.
-The series premiered on October 3, 2025, on Tokyo MX.
+The series aired from October 3 to December 19, 2025, on Tokyo MX.
 (Note: Tokyo MX listed the season premiere on October 2 at 25:00, which is effectively October 3 at 1:00 a.m.
 JST.)
 The opening theme song is "Koi no Magic Potion" (恋のマジックポーション), while the ending theme song is "MIRACRAID", both performed by TRiDENT.
 Medialink licensed the series in South and Southeast Asia for streaming on Ani-One Asia's YouTube channel.